revou-fsse-5/module-3-Oktaviyani/README.md

 The file uses modern JavaScript features like async/await for handling asynchronous operations and DOM manipulation to dynamically update the page content.

+# Compile to Typescript

+## The Typescript code information are with some changing are:
+Interfaces:
+Ingredient and Meal interfaces were created to define the structure of the meal data and ingredient items.

+Type Annotations:
+Added type annotations to function return types and parameters to ensure type safety.

+Type Assertions:
+Used TypeScript's type assertions (as Type) to explicitly specify the type of DOM elements.

+Optional Properties:
+Marked strYoutube as optional in the Meal interface, as some recipes may not have a YouTube link.

+Type Inference:
+Utilized TypeScript's type inference to simplify and ensure correct handling of variables and return types.

 ## here some view of the random recipe view
 ![alt text](image-1.png)